-Metabolic alkalosis, which produces an elevation of the serum bicarbonate, is a relatively frequent clinical problem that is most commonly due to the loss of hydrogen ions from the gastrointestinal tract or in the urine.
-These lost hydrogen ions are derived from the dissociation of water into hydrogen and hydroxyl ions.
-When the hydrogen ion is removed, the remaining hydroxyl ion combines with carbon dioxide to form bicarbonate.
-Gastrointestinal and renal hydrogen loss is usually accompanied by potassium loss and hypokalemia.
+Hydrogen ions are derived from the dissociation of water into hydrogen and hydroxyl ions; therefore, when hydrogen ions are removed from the extracellular fluid, the remaining hydroxyl ion combines with carbon dioxide to form bicarbonate.
+Gastrointestinal and renal hydrogen loss is usually accompanied by the loss of chloride and potassium, resulting in hypochloremia and hypokalemia.

-Patients with preserved renal function will rapidly excrete excess bicarbonate in the urine.
-Thus, for metabolic alkalosis to persist, there must be a reduction in the ability to excrete the excess bicarbonate in the urine.
-This is usually due to hypovolemia, reduced effective arterial blood volume (including heart failure and cirrhosis), chloride depletion, hypokalemia, renal impairment, or combinations of these factors [3,5,6].
+Patients with preserved renal function will most often rapidly excrete excess bicarbonate in the urine.
+Thus, metabolic alkalosis can only persist if the ability to excrete excess bicarbonate in the urine is impaired due to one of the following causes: hypovolemia; reduced effective arterial blood volume (due, for example, to heart failure or cirrhosis); chloride depletion; hypokalemia; reduced glomerular filtration rate; hyperaldosteronism; or combinations of these factors [3,5,6].